anthony-foulfoin/trakt-tv-duplicates-removal/README.md

 If you choose to keep the oldest play, the script will keep the 2014-08-01T20:00:00.000Z entry and remove the others.
 If you choose to keep the newest play, the script will keep the 2018-02-05T21:00:00.000Z entry and remove the others.
 If there are no duplicates the script does nothing.

-The script backup your data in local json files (movies.json and episodes.json) before doing anything.
+The script provides a preview of what will be deleted and asks for confirmation before proceeding, so you can review the changes before they're applied.
+The script also backs up your data in local json files (movies.json and episodes.json) before doing anything.

 ## Getting Started